+The authors appreciate constructive reviews from an anonymous reviewer and Jeannot Trampert, which helped to improve this paper.
 The authors are grateful to the Cascadia Initiative Expedition Team for acquiring the Amphibious Array Ocean Bottom Seismograph data and appreciate the open data policy that made the data available shortly after they were acquired.
-The facilities of the IRIS Data Management System were used to access some of the data used in this study.
-The IRIS DMS is funded through the US National Science Foundation under Cooperative Agreement EAR-0552316.
-This work utilized the Janus supercomputer, which is supported by the National Science Foundation (award number CNS-0821794), the University of Colorado Boulder, the University of Colorado Denver, and the National Center for Atmospheric Research.
+The facilities of IRIS Data Services, and specifically the IRIS Data Management Center, were used for access to waveforms, related metadata, and/or derived products used in this study.
+IRIS Data Services are funded through the Seismological Facilities for the Advancement of Geoscience and EarthScope (SAGE) Proposal of the National Science Foundation under Cooperative Agreement EAR-1261681.
+This work utilized the Janus supercomputer, which is supported by the National Science Foundation (award number CNS-0821794), the University of Colorado Boulder, the University of Colorado Denver and the National Center for Atmospheric Research.
 The Janus supercomputer is operated by the University of Colorado Boulder.